prabinlamsal19/prabinlamsal19/README.md

 - 🌱 I’m currently learning **anything that interests me**

-- 👨‍💻 Some of my projects are availaible at [lamsalprabin.com.np](lamsalprabin.com.np)
+- 👨‍💻 Some of my projects are availaible at [lamsalprabin.com.np]

-- 📝 I don't regularly write articles on [prabin.netlify.app](prabin.netlify.app)
+- 📝 I don't regularly write articles on [prabin.netlify.app](https://prabin.netlify.app)

 - 📫 How to reach me **prabinlamsal74@gmail.com**

 - ⚡ Fun fact **I use Arch and VIM btw.
-By VIM,of course I mean the superior VIM extension on VSCode.**
+By VIM, of course, I mean the superior VIM extension in VSCode.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">